Ukraine finance minister wars with chief prosecutor over PrivatBank

 Danylyuk said General Prosecutor Yuriy Lutsenko had discredited himself and sabotaged the state’s efforts to claw back money from the former owners of PrivatBank by opening cases against the finance ministry, PrivatBank and the central bank.

-Lutsenko’s spokesman said Danylyuk was trying to deflect attention from a tax probe.
-A separate statement on the office’s website said the cases against the state over PrivatBank were opened at the request of a lawmaker and since been closed.
+A spokesman for the General Prosecutor’s office declined comment but a statement on the office’s website said the cases against the state were opened at the request of a lawmaker and since been closed.

 PrivatBank was taken under state control last year but the nationalisation spawned hundreds of lawsuits and investigations, in what Danylyuk described as a “litmus test” for the effectiveness of law enforcement.